-A significant change in the Port's approach to parking management is assumed in the proposed budget.
+A significant change in the Port's approach to parking management is included in the proposed budget.
 Currently, the Port relies primarily on parking lot operators to manage the lots under a lease where the Port receives 66% of gross revenues.
-The new model, subject to future separate approval by the Port Commission of an MOU with the MTA, will include a combination of newly metered lots and flat-fee lot operators where the Port will receive 100% of revenues and pay a fixed amount for lot operation and maintenance.
-While the terms of that MOU are still under discussion, preliminary estimates forecast this new mode will increase new parking income to the Port by approximately \$9.8 million or 50%, as shown in Table 4g-1 below.
-Notably, because this new parking model will be phased in over multiple fiscal years with the first full year after implementation being FY 2025-26, the figures in Table 4g-1 below do NOT align to year over year budget changes in the biennial budget period.
+The new model, subject to future Port Commission approval, will include a combination of newly metered lots and flat-fee lot operators where the Port will receive 100% of revenues and pay a fixed amount for lot operation and maintenance.
+This new model is expected to increase both revenues and expenses and ultimately increase net revenues by roughly 52%, as shown in Table 4g-1 below.
+Notably, because this new parking model will be phased in over multiple fiscal years with the first full year after implementation being FY 2025-26, the figures in Table 4g-1 below do NOT align with year-over-year budget changes in the biennial budget period.
+Port staff will provide the Port Commission regular reports on the implementation and financial results of this new parking model.